natgo/wt-wiki-scraper/wikitext-transpiled/ground/Stormer%20HVM.md

 [[File:Stormer HMV passive system lock on.jpg|right|thumb|325px|Make sure there aren't any trees around or the lock will become unstable.]]
 '''Against air targets:'''

 To helicopters, the missiles usually are fatal, as they are almost bound to get hit by at least one of Starstreaks, and explosion either tears off the tail or knocks out the pilot.
 However, even in the case of this missile, there are cases when Support helicopters somehow survived a direct hit, so you might want to launch two attacks at once just to be sure.
+You might want to stay a bit closer to the middle of the battlefield just because top ATGM helicopters have a 1 km range advantage over Starstreak missiles, but such positioning will also make you easier to find.

 To use the missiles against moving aircraft (mainly, planes) properly, you need to lock on to an aerial target.
-The IRST system cannot tell you where the targets really are, just the direction they're in.
-Instead of wasting time while looking for them manually, simply lock onto any target on your "radar" display via hotkeys like with [[Chieftain Marksman]] and turret will near instantaneously turn towards them by itself.
+The IRST system cannot tell you where the targets really are, just the direction they're in, so if you already see the plane, it's probably better to lock on from the sniper sight.
+If you don't already see them, instead of wasting time while looking for them manually, simply lock onto any target on your "radar" display via hotkeys from third person view like with [[Chieftain Marksman]] and the turret will near instantaneously turn towards them by itself.
+Keep in mind that the system can target allies and random things like shells, fires and flares, so don't immediately fire if turret turns towards your airfield.
 [[File:Stormer HVM hit with weird lock-on data.jpg|right|thumb|325px]]

 As could be seen on the screenshots, in full IRST mode sniper crosshair tries to imitate the drag of missile as it tracks the aircraft, and by keeping sniper crosshairs on plane or helicopter you can guide your missiles towards an aircraft.
 Keeping '''an actual missile''' on target is more important, however, as system accuracy is generally far from stellar and it shouldn't be trusted too much.

 {{Notice| "Targeting" and "leadership" on your crew should be maxed out.
 This SPAA cannot track targets properly without it and should not be used by a level 1 crew.
 You have been warned.|!}}

 Do note, that a plane approaching at a sharp angle will mess with turret automatic guidance, due to it passing by too fast.
+It is also very difficult for the darts to catch up to jets not flying straight away from or towards the Stormer HVM at speeds above 600 km/h, as the missiles either bleed their speed very fast or just pass them by as they gain a sudden speed boost.
+Due to this, Stormer HVM struggles with manoeuverable CAS planes.

-It is also very difficult for the darts to catch up to jets not flying straight away from or towards the Stormer HVM at speeds above 600 km/h, as the missiles bleed their speed very fast.
 It's better to attack when jet is further than 3 km away, slows down or flies in a straight line, so that you can attempt to adjust the shot yourself.
+If you want to attack planes at shorter ranges, you must acquire thermal sight to be able to comprehend what happens during the missile launch, as otherwise the missiles are too difficult to properly see and it becomes nigh impossible to "catch" the moment when they get the sudden speed boost, which generally happends at exactly 1 km range.
+Even with thermal sights calibrated to the user preference, without rigorous practice such attack will probably result in a miss more than once.

 The Stormer HVM has huge gaps in optics: 10-40X optics, which can be manually adjusted during AA duty, simply hitting "maximum zoom" will probably result in a miss at some angles of attack.